 Looking for what churches can do for suicide prevention and saving lives?
 What does the Bible say about suicide?
 Read on.

-This is about suicide prevention and church, and intervention, and postvention or what to do after a suicide, what not to say at a funeral, safe messaging, and more.
+This lifesaving work is about suicide prevention and church, and suicide intervention, and suicide postvention – including what to do after a suicide, what not to say at a funeral, safe messaging, and more.

 Rachael Keefe is a go-to speaker and faith leader when it comes to the church response to suicide.

-She has been a keynote speaker at conferences across the U.S. and as far away as Bangladesh and India, sharing her unique, insightful, hopeful, and faith-based response and theology around suicide prevention.
+She has been a frequent workshop leader and keynote speaker at conferences across the U.S. and as far away as Bangladesh and India, sharing her unique, insightful, hopeful, and faithful response and theology around suicide prevention.
 The Lifesaving Church is available anywhere books are sold.
 If you are a pastor and cannot afford to buy this book, contact us.
+If you need this book, we will buy it for you.

 The Lifesaving Church: Faith Communities and Suicide Prevention (Chalice Press, 2018)